rbdannenberg/soundcool/src/README.md

 - **Step 3**: Setup MySQL server

+  - OSX :- To use the mysql command line, type to a terminal:
+    ```
+    /usr/local/mysql/bin/mysql -uroot -p
+    ```
+    and use the MySQL root password you created when you set up MySQL.

+    To use MySQL Workbench, connect to the localhost server, look for a tab named "Query" followed by a number, and enter the command there.
+Then with the command(s) selected, click the lightning bolt icon to run the command(s).

-  - Create a new user using the below command(You can use mysql command line or mysql workbench).
+  - Create a new user using the command below (You can use mysql command line or mysql workbench).
     ```sql
-    CREATE USER 'soundcool'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password',
+    CREATE USER 'soundcool'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
+    GRANT ALL PRIVILEGES ON soundcool.* TO 'soundcool'@'localhost';
     ```

+  - Create the `soundcool` database.
+If using mysql command line, execute
+    ```
+    CREATE DATABASE soundcool;
+    ```
+    If using MySQL Workbench, click on the "+database" icon (pop-up help says "Create a new schema in the connected server", and note that databases are called "schemas".)

-  - If using mysql command line, To import database file first create a database `soundcool` using MySQL CLI then run the below command in terminal.
+  - Initialize the soundcool database.
+If using mysql command line, run this command in terminal:
     ```sql
     mysql -u <mysql-username> -p soundcool < create-soundcool-db.sql
     ```

-  - If using MySQL workbench, open the `database/create-soundcool-db.sql` file.
+    If using MySQL workbench, use File:Open SQL Script... to open the `database/create-soundcool-db.sql` file.
     Execute the scripts by clicking the lightning button on the interface.

-This should create the same database on your machine so that you can run with user information.
+    The database is now initialized according to create-soundcool-db.sql, which includes two users: "User 1" as user1@welcome.com with password welcome, and "User 2" as user2@welcome.com with password welcome.

 - **Step 4**: Setting up enviormental variables
   - Create a `.env` file in `backend` directory